DirtyHairy/cloudpilot/README.md

 # What is this?

-This is an attempt to build an emulator for PalmOS devices that runs on the web.
+This is an emulator for PalmOS devices that runs on the web.
 The code is based of the source code of POSE 3.5, compiled to web assembly via emscripten.